How to Install Yarn on Debian 9

 yarn add [package_name]@[version_or_tag]

-To upgrade a dependency use one of the following:
+To upgrade the packages, use one of the following commands:

-The command above will update the project dependencies to their latest version according to the version range specified in the package.json file.
+If no package name is given, the command will update the project dependencies to their latest version according to the version range specified in the package.json file.
+Otherwise, only the specified packages are updated.

 To remove a dependency use the